Sweet Farm: Goat 2 Meeting’ digital fundraising

 SOFII’s view

-We love a fun campaign at SOFII, and this one allowing donors to bring a goat or sheep to a Zoom meeting ticks all the right boxes.
-But it’s also a hugely timely appeal.
-It was created in response to the coronavirus outbreak and the terrible impact that the pandemic had on Sweet Farm in California.
-Sweet Farm’s campaign is a great example of how to react cleverly in a crisis and we think more charities should try being bold and innovative during these difficult times.
+We love a fun campaign at SOFII, and this one ticks all the right boxes.
+But it’s also a very timely appeal.
+Created in response to the coronavirus outbreak, Sweet Farm’s campaign is a great example of how fundraisers can react cleverly in a crisis.

 Background

-Over the last few months, the coronavirus has shut down public life, forcing many businesses to close and, unfortunately, many animal sanctuaries too.
-But one very tech-savvy farm in California saw this as an opportunity to get creative.
+Over the last few months, the coronavirus has shut down public life, forcing many businesses to close.
+Unfortunately, many animal sanctuaries had to close too.
+But this tech-savvy farm in California saw the pandemic as an opportunity to get creative and raise much-needed funds.

 Summary / objectives